scottwater/blog/short/_posts/2019-02-05-ruby-lonely-operator.md

 Instead of:

-'user && user.address && user.address.street`
+`user && user.address && user.address.street`

 You can write it like this: